zerynth/docs/docs/reference/boards/sparkfun_photon/docs/index.md

 | 0x80C0000     | 128kb | Bytecode Bank 4 |
 | 0x80E0000     | 128kb | Bytecode Bank 5 |

+!!! important
+    To avoid deleting the SparkFun Photon configuration it is recommended not to write in sectors between 0x8004000 and 0x8020000.

 !!! warning
 	If internal flash is used in a Zerynth program, it is recommended to start from pages at the end of flash (bytecode bank 5) towards the virtual machine, to minimize the chance of clashes.
 Since writing to a sector entails erasing it first, the write operation can be slow even for small chunks of data, depending on the size of the chosen sector.